 List of Lists

-Hopefully at this point, your imagination is soaring with all the things you could be brainstorming right now.
-Just to help you get started, here’s some ideas for your List of 100.
+Hopefully, at this point, your imagination is soaring with all the things you could be brainstorming right now.
+Just to help you get started, here are some ideas for your List of 100.

 - 100 Things I’m Stressed About

 - 100 Things I’m Thankful For

 - 100 Things I Want to Do Before I Die

 - 100 Ways to Nurture Myself

 - 100 Things I’d Do If I Had Time